Caring For Your Precious Plants This Winter

 If only we could wrap them up in fluffy bed socks & pop them in front of a heater!
-As plants are much like humans in a lot of ways, a good dose (but not too much) of H2O and natural sunlight does them wonders, even in the colder parts of the year.
-It is important to remember that when the colder weather hits, plants go into what is called ‘dormancy’ which is simply defined as ‘a period in an organisms life cycle when growth development/physical functions are suspended or slowed down for a period of time’, in even simpler terms, they’ve gone to sleep!
+As plants are much like humans in a lot of ways, a good dose (but not too much) of H2O and natural sunlight do them wonders, even in the colder parts of the year.
+It is important to remember that when the colder weather hits, plants go into what is called ‘dormancy’ which is simply defined as a period in an organism's life cycle when growth development/physical functions are suspended or slowed down for a period of time’, in even simpler terms, they’ve gone to sleep!
 This generally allows most plants to conserve energy for the warmer parts of the year as that’s where most of their work is done.
-So remember, don’t shock them too much by trying to have them do more work than what their used to around this time of the year.
+So remember, don’t shock them too much by trying to have them do more work than they used to around this time of the year.
 They should make up for it when they wake up!

-As winter is much of a place of downtime to say the least for plants, it’s important to remember three keys points:
+As winter is much of a place of downtime, to say the least for plants, it’s important to remember three keys points:

 2. Keep them as dry as possible but not too dry.
 They still like their watering but not as much as they do in late Spring and Summer.
 They’re happy to lay low for the most part & pick up where they left off once Spring kicks in & Summer rolls around.